 Your dental insurance plan is designed to share in your dental expenses.
 While most plans cover preventative treatments in full, this is not always the case.
 There will be times when preventative care is not the treatment that you may need and your dental insurance plan may not cover the total cost of your treatment.
 However, most dental insurances pay a minimum for your treatment, and the coverage is usually between 50 and 80 percent of the total dental services.
 Please understand that every case is different, and every insurance provider has different plan rules.
 We do our best in estimating the cost to the patient prior to treatment; however, the determination of your portion is unfortunately not up to us.
 The good news is that with the help of dental benefits, the amount you have to pay is greatly reduced.

 We accepts a wide variety of dental insurance plans.
-Some of the insurance plans currently accepted by our office are:
+If you do not see your insurance on this list, please contact our office, we file with a great number of insurance plans and this listing is not inclusive.
+Some of the insurance plans currently accepted by our office are as follows:

 United Concordia Blue Cross Blue Sheild